 - Encode.
 If you have been working in WAV, export the final MP3 as the last step.
 Encoding is lossy, so you only want to do it once.

-Why order matters, in practice.
 If you compress and normalise a file to -20 dBFS RMS before managing the noise floor, the noise is now baked into the louder signal.
 Gating after amplification will still help in silent sections, but the noise under speech is permanently louder.
 Handling noise first, while the signal is still quiet, means you are managing a smaller problem.
-The same principle applies to peaks: limiting before loudness adjustment wastes headroom, because the loudness step may push levels up again and create new peaks that need re-limiting.

 Human quality review catches problems that automated spec measurement does not.
 These require you to re-edit or re-record the affected sections.